 Pre-Rolls

-Pre-rolls are pre-made joints that are ready to be smoked.
+Ready-to-smoke joints are called pre-rolls..
 They offer a convenient, on-the-go cannabis option for those who don’t want to prepare their own.

 Benefits of Pre-Rolls:

-• Convenience: Pre-rolls are quick and easy to use, offering a hassle-free way to enjoy cannabis.
+- Convenience: Quick and easy to use, pre-rolls offer a hassle-free way to enjoy cannabis.

-• Variety: Pre-rolls come in different strains, allowing you to select the one that best suits your needs.
+- Variety: Available in different strains, pre-rolls let you choose the one that best suits your needs.

 Drawbacks of Pre-Rolls: